South African Music: ‘My Strength, My Passion’

 We are aware that some women are rich and may not want to partake in the share of their late parents’ property, but there are vulnerable ones who need to be empowered, through perhaps, late parents’ property inheritance.

-If the bill abolishing certain practices against women and girls will be passed into law by the National Assembly, it will be better for them.
+If government can establish laws abolishing certain practices against women and girls, it would be better for them.
 For long, laws against female genital mutilation and circumcision have existed but some communities with their culture and tradition have refused to put a stop to it with reasons best known to them.

 Circumcision of a full-grown girl or lady may not be the only way of attaining maturity.
 It is a harmful practice and the pain associated with it cannot be imagined.
-This illegal operation is not performed in the hospital so the dangers inherent will be much.
+The illegal operation is not performed in the hospital so the dangers inherent could be much.

-For those who still practice it, the menace should be discouraged as that is not a proper way of ushering a girl into womanhood.
-A lot of women lose their lives due to pains experienced during the process. it was practised in the past when civilisation was not there, it is a different case, nowadays with science and technology proving it wrong, those who still practise not should resist.
+For those who still practise it, the menace should be discouraged as that is not a proper way of ushering a girl into womanhood.
+A lot of women lose their lives due to pains experienced during the process.
+If it was practised in the past when civilisation was not there, it is a different case, nowadays with science and technology proving it wrong, those who still practise it should desist.

-It is a right step in the right direction and it is time the National Assembly and all stakeholders intensified efforts in dealing with persons who perpetuate evil against their fellow women.
+We know that government is doing a lot to save women and girls from some of the pains they go through, but right steps should be taken in the right direction and all stakeholders intensify efforts in dealing with persons who perpetuate evil against their fellow women.

-If the bill will be passed into law by the National Assembly, it is welcome but the fear that comes to mind is implementation.
-The issue has been dwelt on for decades, but it is still practised as big ceremonies in some communities.
+One issue that comes to mind is implementation, even if policies and laws are out in place, by relevant agencies.
+The issues have been dwelt on for decades, but it is still practised as big ceremonies in some communities.

-When it comes to inheritance, a girl born into a family, married or unmarried will be denied access to father’s property but if it has to do with the demise of parents or sickness, the woman and the husband will be mandated to provide a cow for the burial rites or offset medical bills.
+When it comes to inheritance, a girl born into a family, married or unmarried will be denied access to father’s property.

-If the National Assembly makes laws concerning the well-being of women, community heads, molecular leaders, women groups and associations, religious organisations, Non-Governmental Organisations NGOs and civil society organisations (CSOs) should create more awareness through the media to sensitise rural dwellers.
+If the National Assembly makes laws concerning the well-being of women, community heads, molecular leaders, women groups and associations, religious organisations, NGOs and Civil Society Organisations (CSOs) should create more awareness through the media to sensitise rural dwellers.

-In this digital era, it should be forbidden that a woman loses her spouse and she is mandated to drink water used on the late husband.
+In this digital era, it should be forbidden that a woman loses her spouse and she is mandated to drink water used in washing the body of the late husband.